phamcongthuy/challenge/_live/national-veterans-transition-services-inc-aka-reboot.md

    Once implemented, this program has the potential to house 100s in LA.
 Moving able-bodied homeless Angelenos to locations where work and housing are available will decrease the density of the city's homeless population.
-category_metrics: >-
+category_metrics:
+  - Healthcare access
+  - Housing affordability
-  ['Healthcare access', 'Housing affordability', 'Number of households below the self-sufficiency standard']
+  - Number of households below the self-sufficiency standard
-category_other: >-
+category_other:
-  ['LA is the best place to LEARN', 'LA is the best place to CREATE', 'LA is the healthiest place to CONNECT']
+  - LA is the best place to LEARN
+  - LA is the best place to CREATE
+  - LA is the healthiest place to CONNECT
-unique_identifier: vx9ybz7j
 category: live
 uri: /live/national-veterans-transition-services-inc-aka-reboot/
 order: 9
 project_image: /assets/images/live/national-veterans-transition-services-inc-aka-reboot.jpg
-project_proposal_impact: []

 ---